flamingo-stack/openframe-oss-tenant/openframe/scripts/README.md

 ## Tips
 • Update the script to register new services or handle custom logic (e.g., migrations, environment checks).
 • Use environment variables or arguments to customize how scripts behave (production vs. staging).
+• Consider logging script outputs to diagnose any build or startup issues.